alilotfi23/CipherLock/README.md

 # CipherLock

 CipherLock is a simple yet secure command-line password manager written in Python.
-It helps you safely store, retrieve, and manage your passwords by encrypting sensitive information.
+It encrypts sensitive information to help you safely store, retrieve, and manage your passwords.

 ## Features